 Certainly the serval has a coat that is as high contrast (between the black spots and yellow background) as the Asian leopard cat.

 Also the Savannah is not bred to have the blotched tabby coat.
 It is spots and short areas of banding but no swirls and blotches or mackerel lines!
+The spots should be solid.
+Bengals often have doughnut (donut) spots meaning hollowed out spots.
 And incidentally, the Savannah cat tail should not be long as the serval has quite a short tail and as mentioned the appearance of the serval is the guide.